Borhan10/searchTrip/README.md

 3. Open properties and make sure that JDK is higher than 1.5 (Open project properties=> Open Java compiler => Uncheck Use compliance from execution => Change to 1.8 => Apply and close)

+4. Make sure to fill data.json with valid data and make sure that the email in the signUp object is valid on Gmail and can sign in
+New on the website and didn't signed before

 ## Running the tests